Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback: Results

 \paragraph{Contains made-up information.} A few participants (P8, P9, P11) noticed some false information in \texttt{CARE}'s suggestions.
 For example, the suggested responses may be sometimes based on inaccurate assumptions.
 This may be a consequence of the insufficient dialogue context given to \texttt{CARE}.
-For example, if the gender of the support seeker is not mentioned in the latest-message context, \texttt{CARE} may infer one.
+For example, if the gender of the support seeker is not mentioned in the latest message context, \texttt{CARE} may infer one.
 However, peer counselors can refer to the earlier context of the chat and correct this.
-Future work may incorporate a dialog summarization model \cite{chen2022human} into the context. \begin{quote} \emph{``At one point I remember during the chat it said the person was saying how they were stressed and the prompt, the suggestion was, `your anxiety and depression seem really bad,' which-, and if a listener selects that, that is kinda assuming that the person who's talking to, who has anxiety and depression, which is probably not good.''} -- P9 \end{quote}
+Future work may incorporate a dialog summarization model \cite{chen2022human} to integrate the conversation context.